Degree Information

-The Specialist in Education degree in Counseling and Psychology, with a concentration in School Counseling, allows graduates to professionally help children and students at the elementary and secondary level.
-The counseling and consultation skills gained allow you to assist diverse individuals and groups deal with a wide range of personal, social, and academic issues, including choice-making.
+The Specialist in Education (Ed.S.) degree in Counseling and Psychology, with a concentration in School Counseling allows you, as a professional, to help students deal with personal issues, social and academic problems, and decision-making at the elementary through secondary levels.
+The counseling and consultation skills acquired through this program allow our graduates to assist diverse individuals and groups deal with a wide range of personal issues, social, and academic issues.

 School counselor candidates who do not have teaching experience are required to participate in a semester-long orientation experience, in a school setting.
 A verification form indicates that a student meets the standards mandated by the Tennessee State Board of Education.